 Scheduling an event is the best way to create awareness about your upcoming live event.
 If you know exactly when you’re planning to do your live broadcast, gathering viewers and creating interest in advance is an absolute must.

 Create a Facebook event that links to your upcoming live stream.
 This will show up on your timeline and people who have recently interacted with you will get notified.
-Your followers can opt-in to get notified when this event is about to happen so they know when to show up.
+Your followers can opt in to get notified when the event is about to happen so they know when to show up.

-Whilst running your Live, you can ask viewers to opt in for future notifications from you.
-If they’re enjoying your content they might like to set themselves up to get reminders about your next broadcast, saving you some promotional groundwork.
-The people that consciously opt in are the people who are most interested in your brand and will be likely to respond to future notifications from you.
+When running your live show, you can ask viewers to opt in for future notifications.
+If they’re enjoying your content they might like to set up reminders about your next broadcast, saving you some promotional groundwork.
+The people who consciously opt in are the people who are most interested in your brand and will be likely to respond to future notifications from you.

 Create a video campaign

 It can be helpful to create paid video campaigns to promote your live event.
-As you’re going to be using video as a medium in live, you can target people who are most likely to engage with videos on the platform.
-When you combine the objective of your campaign with your live promotion, you’re effectively using Facebook’s algorithm to notify people who are more likely to tune into the live broadcast when it airs.
+As you’re going to be using video as a medium, you can target people who are most likely to engage with videos.
+When you combine the objective of your campaign with your Live promotion, you’re effectively using Facebook’s algorithm to notify people who are more likely to tune into the live broadcast when it airs.
 When you’re about to go live, your followers will get a notification in their feed or on their phone.
 It’s a solid hack.

 Email your fans

-If you have an email list, sending an email to your subscribers is a fast and free way to let them know about the awesome Live broadcast that you’re planning.
+If you have an email list, sending an email to your subscribers is a fast and free way to let them know about the awesome live broadcast you’re planning.